• Skip to primary navigation

 Before we talk flavor and price, you have to understand that all three of these cuts come from the same animal - but from very different neighborhoods on the rib cage.

-Spare ribs come from the lower portion of the rib cage, closer to the belly and breastbone.
-These bones are longer, flatter, and straighter than baby back ribs, and the cut includes more connective tissue and intramuscular fat.
+Spare ribs come from the lower section of the rib cage and include the cartilage of the rib tips,, along with more fat from the belly.
+If you imagine yourself as a pig, the ribs near your chest are the spares; the ribs by your spine are the back ribs.
 A full rack of spare ribs typically weighs 2.5 to 3.5 pounds and can easily feed two adults.
 Because this area of the pig sees more movement, the meat works harder - and that hard work pays off in deeper, fattier, more complex flavor.

-St. Louis style ribs are not a separate cut of meat.
-They are spare ribs that have been trimmed and squared off.
-The process involves removing the sternum bone, the rib tips (mostly cartilage), and the breastbone flap to produce a neat, uniform, rectangular slab.
-The USDA has even formalized this as an official designation: "Pork Ribs, St. Louis Style".
-The result is a rack that weighs roughly 2.5 to 3 pounds - bigger than baby backs, easier to manage than full spare ribs, and a perennial favorite on the competition BBQ circuit for good reason.
+St. Louis-style ribs are not a separate cut of meat; they're spare ribs that have been trimmed and squared off.
+The sternum bone, rib tips (mostly cartilage), and the breastbone flap are removed to create a neat, uniform, rectangular slab.
+The USDA has even formalized this as an official designation: "Pork Ribs, St. Louis Style."
+The result is a rack that weighs roughly 2.5 to 3 pounds - bigger than baby backs and easier to manage than a full, untrimmed spare rack.

 Anatomy at a Glance